Obstetric fistula: Epidemiology

 Obstetric fistulae are common in the developing world, especially in sub-Saharan Africa (Kenya, Mali, Niger, Nigeria, Rwanda, Sierra Leone, South Africa, Benin, Chad, Malawi, Mali, Mozambique, Niger, Nigeria, Uganda, and Zambia) and much of South Asia (Afghanistan, Bangladesh, India, Pakistan, and Nepal).
 According to the World Health Organization (WHO), an estimated 50,000 to 100,000 women develop obstetric fistulae each year and over two million women currently live with an obstetric fistula.
 In particular, most of the two million-plus women in developing nations who develop obstetric fistulae are under the age of 30.
 Between 50 and 80% of women under the age of 20 in poor countries develop obstetric fistulae (the youngest patients are 12–13 years old).
 Other estimates indicate about 73,000 new cases occur per year.

-Obstetric fistulae were very common throughout the world, but since the late 19th century, the rise of gynecology developed safe practices for childbirth, including giving birth at local hospitals rather than at home, which dramatically reduced rates of obstructed labor and obstetric fistulae in Europe and North America.
+Obstetric fistulae were very common throughout the world.
+Since the late 19th century, the rise of gynecology has developed safe practices for childbirth, including giving birth at local hospitals rather than at home, which dramatically reduced rates of obstructed labor and obstetric fistulae in Europe and North America.

 Adequate population-based epidemiological data on obstetric fistulae are lacking due to the historic neglect of this condition since it was mostly eradicated in developed nations.
-Available data are estimations that should be viewed with caution.
+Available data estimates should be viewed with caution.
 About 30% of women over age 45 in developed nations are affected by urinary incontinence.
 The rate of obstetrical fistulae is much lower in places that discourage early marriage, encourage and provide general education for women, and grant women access to family planning and skilled medical teams to assist during childbirth.

 History

 Evidence of obstetric fistula dates back to 2050 BCE, when Queen Henhenit had a fistula.

-The first acknowledgments of obstetric fistula date back to various Egyptian documents known as the papyri.
-These documents, including rare medical engravings, were found of the entrance of a tomb located in the necropolis of Saqquarah, Egypt.
+Obstetric fistulae were first described by various Egyptian documents known as the papyri.
+These documents, including rare medical engravings, were found in the entrance of a tomb located in the necropolis of Saqquarah, Egypt.
 The tomb belonged to an unknown physician who lived during the 6th dynasty.
 The translation of this document became possible with the discovery of the Rosetta stone in 1799.

 In 1872, the Ebers papyrus was discovered in a mummy from the Theban acropolis.
 This papyrus, 65 feet long, 14 inches wide, consisting of 108 columns each about 20 lines, now resides in the library at the University of Leipzig.
-The gynecological reference in this papyrus addresses uterine prolapse, but at the end of page three, there seems to be a mention of the vesicovaginal fistula, warning the physician against trying to cure it, saying, "prescription for a woman whose urine is in an irksome place: if the urine keeps coming and she distinguishes it, she will be like this forever."
+The gynecological reference in this papyrus addresses uterine prolapse.
+At the end of page three, there seems to be a mention of the vesicovaginal fistula, warning the physician against trying to cure it, saying, "prescription for a woman whose urine is in an irksome place: if the urine keeps coming and she distinguishes it, she will be like this forever."
 This seems to be the oldest reference to vesicovaginal fistula, one which articulates the storied history of the problem.

 James Marion Sims, in 1852 in Alabama, developed an operation for fistula.
 He worked at the New York Women's Hospital.